spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/resource-mgmt.md

    the workspace quota when added together.

-   For example, if you have two clusters in the workspace and impose a workspace-level quota of 8 Gi of memory and 8 CPUs.
-When each instance of the namespace in each cluster are added together, the total memory and CPU quota cannot exceed 8 Gi of memory and 8 CPUs.
+   For example, if you have two clusters in the workspace and impose a workspace-level quota of 8 Gi of memory and 8 CPUs, when each instance of the namespace in each cluster is added together, the total memory and CPU quota cannot exceed 8 Gi of memory and 8 CPUs.

    The following resource quota configuration is not allowed for a workspace with 8 Gi of memory and 8 CPUs because the